 Nootropics are substances that heighten your cognitive functions.
-Also known as cognitive enhancers and smart drugs, they increase mood, motivation, concentration and memory, but it should be noted that not all cognitive boosters are nootropic (caffeine for instance, is not a nootropic).
+Also known as cognitive enhancers and smart drugs, they increase mood, motivation, concentration and memory, but it should be noted that not all cognitive boosters are nootropic (caffeine, for instance, is not a nootropic).

-It should be stressed that nootropics cannot be used as substitute for studying: what nootropics do is enhance your mental strength, and will continue to do so the more you use it.
+It should be stressed that nootropics cannot be used as a substitute for studying: what nootropics do is enhance your mental strength, and will continue to do so the more you use it.

 To use an analogy, muscle building supplements aren’t going to do the bulking up for you, you still need to pump iron, but the supplements ensure you’re going to get larger muscles than you would with workouts alone.
-The same thing can be for nootropics: continuous study will sharpen your brain, but nootropics will enhance that even more and help you reach your maximum potential.
+The same thing can be for nootropics: the continuous study will sharpen your brain, but nootropics will enhance that even more and help you reach your maximum potential.

 What Do They Do?

-Nootropics work in different ways, with some altering and supporting neurochemicals in the brain while other provide neurogenesis stimulation, but either way it will produce positive effects on the brain, i.e., increase cognitive functions.
+Nootropics work in different ways, with some altering and supporting neurochemicals in the brain while other provide neurogenesis stimulation, but either way, it will produce positive effects on the brain, i.e., increase cognitive functions.

 To sum up the benefits of nootropics:

 - Nootropics help your brain work under difficult conditions like electroconvulsive shock and hypoxia (low oxygen)